Your garage door is a big part of the overall appeal of your home. It’s only natural to think of ways to spruce it up when it starts looking shabby.

 - Don’t paint under direct sunlight.
 If your garage door gets a lot of sun during the day, consider providing some cover or painting under cloudy weather.
 The excess heat from the sun can lead to premature drying, thus ruining the final coat of your paint.

-Even though there are some things to figure out first, painting your garage door doesn’t have to be a big project.
+Painting your garage door doesn’t have to be a big project.
 It can usually be done in an afternoon, even counting drying time.

 The decision ultimately comes down to just how much a new layer of paint on the garage door can improve the look and feel of your property.